stripe/stripe-node/README.md

 ## Usage

-The package needs to be configured with your account's secret key which is available in your [Stripe Dashboard][dashboard].
+The package needs to be configured with your account's secret key which is available in your [Stripe Dashboard][api-keys].
 Require it with the key's
 value:

 ``` js